 Study the Earth, Earth materials, and Earth systems.
 Geology is a physical and natural science.
 Explore and extract minerals, search for energy resources, dispose of nuclear and chemical waste, choose the best sites for structures, and study volcanoes and earthquakes.

 Geospatial engineers measure the physical features of the Earth with great precision.
 They verify and establish land boundaries and are key players in the design and layout of infrastructure, including roads, bridges, and cell phone towers.

 Explore how properties develop in the materials that are used for all engineering applications, from aerospace and automotive to biotechnology to consumer product to electronics.
 Learn (and see) how processing establishes material structure at the atomic and microscopic level, and use this to unlock the secrets of material performance.

 Design or work with everything from prosthetic devices, power systems, and factory production lines to vehicles for land, sea, air, and space.
 Employ the latest technologies to help solve today's problems in energy, transportation, world hunger, space travel, and global warming.

 Mechanical Engineering Technology

 Mechanical engineering technologists often bridge the theoretical world of the engineer and the practical approach of the skilled workforce.
 MET graduates are problem solvers, and they can adapt product designs to the manufacturing process, saving their companies time and money.
-Coming soon: the MET program will become part of the new Department of Manufacturing and Mechanical Engineering Technology within the College of Engineering.

 - Computer Science